Oaklands Vet is proud to be associated with:

 While we focused on feral cats people approached us on a daily basis to help with sterilisation’s and veterinary care in poorer communities.
 Thousands of animals live in and amongst the poorest community settlements and have limited or no access to veterinary services.
 The result is untold suffering.
 This led us to our first sterilisation campaign in September 2011, where we dewormed, vaccinated and sterilised close to 600 dogs and cats free of charge.

 There are so many abused, abandoned and suffering animals that desperately need help.
-We have realised that the only way to end this is through education and sterilization.
+We have realised that the only way to end this is through education and sterilisation.
 By focusing on these we are hoping to decrease the amount of suffering, unwanted animals and subsequently reduce the euthanasia rate.

 Each animal that is saved from brutality, neglect and starvation is a victory for us in our objective of preventing cruelty to animals.

-In September 2013, we embarked on another sterilization and education campaign in Honeydew Squatter Camp, where we are still active on a daily basis.
-This campaign started off very slowly but through trust and education, gained momentum and we are currently sterilizing, vaccinating and deworming up to 20 animals per week.
+In September 2013, we embarked on another sterilisation and education campaign in Honeydew Squatter Camp, where we are still active on a daily basis.
+This campaign started off very slowly but through trust and education, gained momentum and we are currently sterilising, vaccinating and deworming up to 20 animals per week.
 Every animal treated from this area receives a food parcel as well as a collar and leash and a kennel and the children are rewarded with a sweet pack.
 Included in the pack is an educational leaflet explaining the basic care of their animals.
 Most people living in the Honeydew Squatter camp are either unemployed or earning insufficient funds to supply veterinary care and food for their animals and are reliant on Animal Allies to do this.

-To date we have sterilized, vaccinated and dewormed over 12 000 dogs and cats that won’t be contributing to the overpopulation crisis.
+To date we have sterilised, vaccinated and dewormed over 12 000 dogs and cats that won’t be contributing to the overpopulation crisis.
 Every animal guardian has been educated and now knows that help is just a phone call away.

 With Dogs to Heal all issues are dealt with in a respectful manner, and we never advise pain or fear as tools to deal with problematic dog behaviour.
 It is always about respect and understanding!
 Tersia has completed a number of courses in this field.
 She prides herself of the fact that she continues to update her knowledge of dog training methods and behaviour.